seDirector/Translations/README.md

 6.  `{LB}` means line break - please keep existing line breaks and double line breaks.
 7. If you are unsure of a translation, have a friend help you out before you create a pull request.

-## Have A Question or Concern

-Open an [Issue](https://github.com/seDirector/Translations/issues) and someone will address it.

-## seDirector Support

-Please join our [Discord channel](https://sedirector.net/discord) or e-mail us via our website at seDirector.net.
+## Questions / Social

+Please join the special [#translations channel on our Discord](https://discord.gg/vU2qxnRp) by using this invite.